Sophie-Williams/Metin2-Handshake-Mitigation/README.md

 # Metin2-Handshake-Mitigation

-Mitigation for flood-type attacks that could buffers overflow.
+Mitigation for flood-type attacks that could lead to buffers overflow.